 |is acting as an agent||if you pay amounts to third parties as an agent and debit your client with the precise amounts paid out, you may be able to treat them as disbursements.
 If you’re making such disbursements, then the money received for them is not part of your flat rate turnover.

 For further information about disbursements see VAT guide (VAT Notice 700).

 |Is based in Northern Ireland and sells goods to member states of the EU||include this income in your flat rate turnover.

 If your business has a higher proportion of this type of sale than others in your trade sector you may find that operating the Flat Rate Scheme puts you at a disadvantage compared to your competitors.

-This will depend on the place of supply of the services - see VAT Notice 741A Place of supply of services.
+This will depend on the place of supply of the services – see place of supply of services (VAT Notice 741A).

-Yes.
 If the only VAT to be accounted for is the VAT calculated under the Flat Rate Scheme, just record that in the VAT payable portion of your VAT account.
-For further details of the VAT account see VAT Notice 700 The VAT Guide.
+For further details of the VAT account see VAT guide (VAT Notice 700).